 The culture of calligraphy is too deep-rooted in the Arab community to fade away anytime soon.
-The love for the art still exists at every level in Arabic culture.
+The love for art still exists at every level in Arabic culture.

-To celebrate the ancient art, Saudi Arabia’s Minister of Culture prince bin Abdullah bin Farhan announced that 2020 will the “Year of Arabic Calligraphy”.
+To celebrate ancient art, Saudi Arabia’s Minister of Culture prince bin Abdullah bin Farhan announced that 2020 will the “Year of Arabic Calligraphy”.
 The celebrations will focus on its aesthetics, history, and its importance in expressing the full depth of the Arabic calligraphy.

 To celebrate the culture, let’s take a look at the most ancient Arabic calligraphy scripts.